cdrpl/granny/server/README.md

 The server can be run in a Docker container.
 The container will need access to a Redis and Postgres server, the addresses can be set by using a .env file and passing it to the docker run command.

 1. Build image - `docker build -t server .`
-2. Run container - `docker run -itd --env-file .env --restart always --network host --name server server`
+2. Run container - `docker run -itd --env-file .env --restart always --name server -p 3000:3000 server`

 ### Command Line Arguments